metinkiser/seesaw-sim-metin-can-kiser/README.md

 - Responsive UI
 - Log history for transparency

-Extensibility

-The structure allows easy enhancements:

-friction / damping

-different beam lengths

-different gravity

-reset animation

-audio feedback

-multi-weight selection

-undo

-save/load scenarios

  Summary

 This project simulates seesaw balance using real–world torque equations.
 The codebase is structured into modular components handling:

-state management
+- management

-physics
+- physics

-UI
+- UI

-rendering
+- rendering

-input
+- input

-logging

 This creates a clean and maintainable simulation that is easy to expand.